-Professional activity will vary across programs within the college.
-In general, professional activity must include peer-reviewed publications of basic or applied scholarly research in peer reviewed journals or in books.
-In addition to peer reviewed publications, individuals can give evidence of research through peer-reviewed presentations at state, regional, national or international conferences or meetings that contribute to the knowledge base of a discipline.
+Professional activity will vary across programs within the SSJ.
+In general, professional activity must include peer-reviewed publications of basic or applied scholarly research in peer reviewed journals or in books, and/or, alternate SSJ-approved, discipline appropriate publications.
+In addition to peer reviewed publications and SSJ-approved discipline appropriate publications, individuals can give evidence of research through peer-reviewed presentations at state, regional, national or international conferences or meetings that contribute to the knowledge base of a discipline.
 Also, grant writing, writing of a technical report, authoring or editing a textbook, a book chapter, and development of materials such as curriculum which are peer-reviewed and disseminated to a broad audience are all acceptable evidence of professional activity.
-Finally, activities such as on-going research, submitted grants and manuscripts, development of materials that lead to publications and presentations, developing materials for accreditation, and clinical- or teaching-based work that leads to research can all serve as evidence of professional activity (Note: These cannot be substituted for minimum requirements related to publications and presentations listed below).
+Discipline-appropriate leadership in collaborative knowledge creation and dissemination endeavors that are in non-written mediums (e.g., social justice-focused public art exhibitions; films; podcasts; webinars; etc.) are also acceptable forms of professional activities, provided that such entail peer-review or professional evaluation.
+Finally, activities such as on-going research, submitted grants and manuscripts, development of materials that lead to publications and presentations, developing materials for accreditation, and clinicalor teaching-based work that leads to research can all serve as evidence of professional activity (Note: These cannot be substituted for minimum requirements related to publications and presentations, and alternate SSJ-approved discipline appropriate publications listed below).